mikeyPower/excel/README.md

 ## Comparing Columns to show unique values

-For example if you want Col C to show entries unique to Col A, and Col D to show entries unique to Col B:
+For example if you want Col C to show entries unique to Col A, and Col D to show entries unique to Col B. These forumlas essentially compares Col A to Col B (and visa versa) and returns there respective unique values.

 | A             | B             | C                                         |D
 | ------------- |:-------------:|:-----------------------------------------:|-----------------------------------------:|